CodeYourFuture/immersive-go-course/server-database/README.md

   }
 ]
 ```

+The indent value should increase the amount of indentation: `?indent=4` should have 4 spaces, but `?indent=2` should have 2.

+To do this, you'll need to investigate the `strconv` and `strings` packages in the Go standard library.

 We've now got a working server that responds to requests with data in JSON format, and can format it.